Korean War Legacy Project

 Sentenced to Death by Hard Labor

 Eugene "Gene" Evers recalls his trial at Mukden Prison, where he was sentenced to death by hard labor in the mines.
-After 14 brutal months as a POW, he was finally released.
-Evers reflects on the immense hardship he endured and the overwhelming relief of regaining his freedom.
+After enduring 14 brutal months as a prisoner of war, he was finally released.
+He reflects on the immense hardships he faced and the overwhelming relief he felt upon regaining his freedom.

 Share this Clip +